Cheap Cricut Craft Room Organization Ideas

 Cardstock Bookcase Organizer

-I used a narrow Billy Bookcase to organize several shelves on cardstock and other 12 x 12 materials.
+I used a bookcase to organize several shelves on cardstock and other 12 x 12 materials.
 I had to attach this bookcase away from the wall by around 1 inch and I did not attach the backing to the bookcase so the sheets would fit inside.
 The bookcase fits 11 inches, so if you attach the back and prop right against the wall, any 12 x 12 materials will not fit.

 Then I picked up a sheet of Hardboard (similar to a chipboard type of material for my shelves because it was cheaper and still sturdy enough) and cut 14.5″ x 12″ squares shelves to fit inside the bookcase.